moorepants/eng122/content/pages/syllabus.rst

 The lecture/discussion meets on Mondays and Wednesdays from 10:00-11:50 AM in Bainer Hall 1130.

-**If you have any conflicts with the schedule, especially for the exams, you must tell me in the first week of class (emergencies will be the only exception).**
+**If you have any conflicts with the schedule, especially for the exam period, you must tell me in the first week of class (emergencies will be the only exception).**

 Office Hours
 ============

-The Wednesday "office hours" will be in the design studio (Bainer 2071).
-Kenny or Jason will present materials on vibration analysis and Python skills regardless if you have questions or not.
-This is more like a discussion section, a work session, etc. If you do have questions we will answer them.
-Regardless, it is an extra 2 hours of instruction.
-I highly recommend that you come.

 | Jason's Office Hours
 | Bainer 2095
-| Time: TBA
+| Time: Wednesdays 1:10 PM to 2:00 PM (shared with EME 171), Thursdays 2:10 PM to 3:00 PM
 |
 | Greg's Office Hours
 | Location: TBA